downtocode/glauss/README.md

 physengine
 ================

 This program aims to implement a physics engine whilst aiming for maximum performance.
-Uses SDL2 and SDL2 TTF libraries for display.
+Uses SDL2 and the Freetype libraries for display.
 Implemented in pure C.

 Description
 -----------